bprovendier/ASPMI_ImperialCollege/README.md

 # ASPMI_ImperialCollege

-Advanced Signal Processing and Machine Intelligence
+This report was made as part of Imperial College's *Advanced Signal Processing and Machine Intelligence* fourth year module.